Protect your home

 Safety begins at home.
 You can take steps now to prepare for emergencies, reduce the impact of wildfire and safeguard your home and family.

-Just as we’re clearing vegetation away from power lines, it’s important for you to create a defensible space around your property.
+Just as we’re clearing plants and trees away from power lines, it’s important for you to create a defensible space around your property.

-STEP TWO: Update your emergency plan and supplies
+STEP 2: Update your emergency plan and supplies

 Is your family ready for an emergency?
 With a simple plan and the right supplies, you’ll be able to act with confidence.